 Every month I meet with 25+ Logistics leaders and decision makers.
 I always have one question for them: What is impacting your bottom line?

-They all agree that one of the biggest impacts on their profit line is the fact that new entrants and major companies are using price reduction to gain new business and retain customersthe race to the bottom.
+They all agree that one of the biggest impacts on their profit line is that new entrants and major companies are using price reductions to gain new business and retain customers – the race to the bottom.
 So, what can you do to counteract this?

 Although in a different industry, Cyzerg is also exposed to the same “race to the bottom” price competition.
 Regardless, we’ve been able to thrive and avoid competing in price by differentiating in many ways – including crafting a great customer experience.